mahsa-kashani/Twitter-AP-Final-Project/README.md

 ## Overview

-This JavaFX project is an implementation of a Twitter-like application, allowing users to perform various actions such as tweeting, retweeting, liking, disliking, following others, setting a banner, setting a bio, setting a profile picture, viewing lists of followers and followings, blocking others, viewing the main feed, becoming a Favstar post, and engaging in threaded conversations by replying on tweets and replies.
+This JavaFX project is an implementation of a Twitter-like application, allowing users to perform various actions such as tweeting, retweeting, liking, disliking, following others, setting a header, setting a bio, setting a profile picture, viewing lists of followers and followings, blocking others, viewing the main feed, becoming a Favstar post, and engaging in threaded conversations by replying on tweets and replies.

 ## Features